 Kevin Fogolin has been an avalanche consultant in British Columbia, Canada for over 15 years.

-Every season, he drops up to 100 charges (or bombs) out of helicopters to set off avalanches in zones that need clearing to reduce the hazard.
+Every season, he drops up to 100 bombs out of helicopters to set off avalanches in zones that need clearing to reduce the hazard.

 “It was a beautiful sunny day in March.
 We’d been called in to do some avalanche control above one of the road that leads to the hydro-electric power plant, so we decided to do some heli-bombing.